NuclearTalent/LFD_for_Physicists/_sources/LearningFromData-content/StochasticProcesses/BasicStructureMCMC.md

 :::
 ::::

 Ok, so it works.
 What if we have an asymmetric proposal distribution?
 So $q(X|X') \neq q(X'|X)$.
 Then we just need to go back to where we were equating rates and add the $q$s to each side of the equation.
 The bottom line is the Metropolis algorithm with the Metropolis ratio $r$ as we have summarized it at the beginning of this lecture.

 ::::{admonition} Checkpoint question
 :class: my-checkpoint
 Why do you think that this property is called detailed balance?
-Can you make an analogy with thermodynamic equilibrium for e.g. a collection of hydrogen atoms?
+Can you make an analogy with thermodynamic equilibrium for a collection of hydrogen atoms?
 :::{admonition} Answer
 :class: dropdown, my-answer
-*You answer!*
+At an equilibrium temperature $T$, the different atoms will be distributed in different energy states according to the Boltzmann distribution.
+But equilibrium does not mean static; there are constant excitation and de-excitation transitions among the hydrogen atoms.
+Detailed balance requires that the forward and reverse rates of each particular microscopic transition are equal.
 :::
 ::::